liballeg/allegro5/README_macosx.txt

 moving the window between two displays with different DPIs, Allegro displays behave in the following way:

-- If the ALLEGRO_DISPLAY was created with the ALLEGRO_RESIZABLE flag it will send an ALLEGRO_DISPLAY_RESIZE event.
+- If the A5O_DISPLAY was created with the A5O_RESIZABLE flag it will send an A5O_DISPLAY_RESIZE event.
 This will have the effect of your app's window remaining visually the same, while the display size in pixels will increase or decrease.
 This is the recommended situation.

-- If the ALLEGRO_DISPLAY was not created with the ALLEGRO_RESIZABLE flag, then the display size in pixels will remain the same, but the app's window will appear to grow or shrink.
+- If the A5O_DISPLAY was not created with the A5O_RESIZABLE flag, then the display size in pixels will remain the same, but the app's window will appear to grow or shrink.